rfboerwinkle/polaris-backend/architecture.md

 The server communicates with the client via websockets to send and receive events.
 The specifics can be found in the backend repository, in the file `api.md`.

 The server communicates with the engine via POSIX pipes.
-The specifics can be found in **TODO**.
+The specifics can be found in the backend repository, in the file `engine.md`.

 The server communicates with the database via SQL.
 See `db.md` in the backend repository for schema and connection details.